 I left my job working for a national giant in landscape construction (it begins with a V and rhymes with ValleyCrest).
 I liked my job and loved and respected the people I worked with however this wasn't enough to keep me from aspiring for a journey like this.
 In September 2012 I will be the same age as my father was when he passed and I intend to live life to the fullest leading up to that day and every day thereafter; at that point every sunrise is just icing on the cake.

 I love music.
 I started playing guitar when I was about 15 years old.
 With no formal training, I did my best to emulate and learn from the rock gods who connected with a lost teenager on a level that no one else could.
 I continued playing through high school and college with the guitar and the noise from my amp being an ever-understanding, never-judging best friend.
 Almost immediately after leaving college I tried my hand at playing in a band and found myself with a new cadre of like-minded bandmates in Rev. After four years of amazing experiences and unforgettable shows, Rev went on a hiatus and soon after Lead Burns Red was formed.
-Both bands are of course on an indefinite hiatus as I travel, however, I will continue to post updates as well as share my musical findings on my music page.
+Both bands are of course on an indefinite hiatus as I travel, however, I will continue to post updates as well as share my musical findings.